Dukovany Nuclear Power Station: Plant characteristics

 In 2005, Unit 3 was upgraded to 456 MWe gross capacity, and the same upgrade was made to Unit 1 and Unit 4 in 2007.
 Unit 3 was further upgraded in 2009 to 500MWe.
 In total an extra 240 MWe of capacity has been or will be added before 2013 in a comprehensive program of improvements including steam plant replacement, addition of instrumentation and fuel changes.

 The reactors are fuelled by uranium dioxide UO_{2}.
 Fuel is placed in the reactor in 312 fuel assemblies.
 Each assembly consists of 126 fuel rods with a hermetically sealed fuel.

 Dukovany Nuclear Power Station has 8 cooling towers, each 125 metres tall.

 In 1994, a visitor information centre was opened at the site.

 West of the facility there is a 136 m guyed tower for monitoring air radioactivity.
-In 2025 the dismantling of a 1970s 100 m gas flue chimney of a auxiliary boiler predating the reactors started.
+In 2025 the dismantling of a 1970s 100 m gas flue chimney of an auxiliary boiler predating the reactors started.

 In 2023, ČEZ planned to invest more than CZK2.3 billion ($105 million) mainly to ensure "safe and reliable operation until at least 2047" with a lifetime of at least 60 years.
 The units are also switching to a 16-month fuel replacement cycle from the current 12-month cycle.

 In addition to four reactor units, the Dukovany Nuclear Power Station complex includes two other nuclear facilities, a low- and medium-level radioactive waste storage facility, and two spent nuclear fuel storage facilities with a total capacity of 194 fuel assemblies.